-The Canadian Nurses Protective Society provides you with professional liability protection, as well as offers legal advice, risk management services and legal assistance.
-This fee is now paid directly to CNPS through a redirect at renewal on MyCRNNL.ca
+CNPS provides you with professional liability protection, as well as offers legal advice, risk management services and legal assistance.
+This fee is paid directly to CNPS through an automatic redirect at annual renewal on MyCRNNL.ca.

 The fees to these organizations are NOT based on membership numbers but rather an annual single flat rate is charged to be part of these important organizations.

 Canadian Council of Registered Nurse Regulators (CCRNR), formed in 2011 to promote excellence in professional nursing regulation, is an organization made up of representatives from Canada’s 12 provincial/territorial bodies that regulate the practice of registered nurses.
 CCRNR serves as a national forum and voice regarding interprovincial/territorial, national and global regulatory matters for nursing regulation.

 National Council of State Boards of Nursing (NCSBN) is an independent, not-for-profit organization through which boards of nursing act and counsel together on matters of common interest and concern affecting public health, safety and welfare, including the development of nursing licensure examinations.

 Global Member Services

 Each year $2 of your registration fee goes to the Global Member Services restricted fund used for the purpose of facilitating services/offerings that are available to all members (e.g., virtual AGM).